eduNEXT/xblock-filesmanager/README.rst

    In addition, instructors can preview files and folders that have been added to the component before publishing the changes in the course.

+   **NOTE:** The files uploaded to the component will be available in the course assets, However the name of them will be changed to a random string.
+This is done to avoid conflicts with files that have the same name.

 Delete files
 ============
 To delete a file, the following must be taken into account: